KCDC-2023-Spring-Workshop/docs/README.md

 ## Objectives and Outcomes

 - Learn how to create a basic Spring Boot application.
-- Learn a few of the fundamentals of Spring
+- Learn some of the core fundamentals of Spring Framework.
-- Build a CRUD REST API
+- Build a full functional REST API.
-- Connect to a database
+- Connect to a database to read and persist data.
 - Deploy a Spring Boot application into production

 ## Prerequisites